the-planners-assistant/data-pipeline/README.md

 - Kensington and Chelsea
 - Lambeth
 - Lewisham
-- Southwark
+- Southwark: 2022
-- Tower Hamlets: 2020, Examination in progress as of 04/25
+- Tower Hamlets: 2020, draft examination in progress as of 04/25
 - Wandsworth
 - Westminster